EntrustCorporation/cps/entrust.md

 **S/MIME Certificates**

-Effective no later than 1 September 2023, the CA or RA will collect and retain evidence supporting the following identity attributes for the organization:
+The CA or RA will collect and retain evidence supporting the following identity attributes for the organization:

 11. Formal name of the legal entity;
 12. A registered DBA or trade name of the organization (if included in the Subject);